 - The condition of the roof pipes, chimneys, and vents

 Generally speaking, they will give you the full picture of the roof that you are buying and the inspector will also give you an estimate of the number of years that the roof can still serve you.
-For many prospective homebuyers this piece of information is a decisive The condition of the roof pipes, chimneys, and vents factor – a deal breaker or even an opportunity to lower the price.
+For many prospective homebuyers, this piece of information is vital in the home buying process.
+The condition of the roof pipes, chimneys, and vents can provide an opportunity to lower the price.

-If the roof has serious problems and needs repairs then the inspection company can’t give a roof certification until all the necessary repairs are done.
+If the roof has serious problems and needs repairs, then the roofing company can’t give a roof certification until all the necessary repairs are done.

-Why should you insist on getting a roof certification?
+Why should you insist on getting a roof inspection?

 The answers are safety and money.
 Roofs are an essential element of every property and you need to make sure that it’s safe and secure.
-Plus, why spend money on fixing the roof in a couple years, if you can spare yourself those costs right away.
-As a buyer, it’s your right to ask for a roof certification and as a seller, you should know that a roof certification is an additional plus for you, especially if the roof is already in good condition.
+Plus, why spend money on fixing the roof in a couple years, if you can spare yourself those costs right away?
+As a buyer, it’s your right to ask for a roof inspection.
+And as a seller, you should know that a roof inspection is an additional plus for you, especially if the roof is already in good condition.

 If you’re a prospective homebuyer in need of a roof inspection report in Los Angeles before your big purchase, contact Roof Repair Specialist to schedule your inspection today!